 Art to Remember

-From 26 March 2018 the exhibition Art to Remember: Post-War Work from our Museum Collections will be on display in the National Holocaust Museum.
+From 26 March 2018 to 16 September 2018 the exhibition Art to Remember: Post-War Work from our Museum Collections will be on display in the National Holocaust Museum.
 Work by 27 Jewish and non-Jewish artists in which the wartime persecution of the Jews plays a role will be presented in the museum.

 More than half of the artists in this exhibition, both Jewish and non-Jewish, experienced the Second World War as an adult or when they were young.
 Post-war generations of Jewish artists, the children and grandchildren of survivors, have often needed to give meaning to the loss of family during the Shoah.
 The motivation of the non-Jewish artists includes social conscience and commitment.